Circuit Breaker for a Kitchen Cooktop

 Notice: Installing additional electrical circuit wiring for a cook top should be done with a permit and be inspected.

-- The cable size of the existing stove circuit is fine, however if the glass cook top is specifying a 40 amp circuit, then the existing 50 amp 240 volt circuit breaker should be exchanged for a 40 amp 240 volt circuit breaker.
+The cable size of an existing stove circuit is fine IF the existing circuit is larger than the new cooktop specifications.
+For Example: If a cooktop requires a 40 amp circuit, and the existing circuit is 50 amp 240 volt then the circuit breaker should be exchanged for a 40 amp 240 volt circuit breaker.
+The oversize wire is not a problem.

-Example: Wiring a New Cook Top to Replace the Old Cook Top
+Wiring a New Cooktop to Replace the Old Cooktop

 - I am installing a new electric cook top.